Mississippi Department of Agriculture and Commerce

 • Participants of the Women, Infants and Children (WIC) program can receive at health centers or clinics a one-time benefit which may be redeemed at authorized farmers markets.

-• Participants of the Senior Farmers Market Nutrition Program are required to be above the age of 60 and based on household income may receive a one-time benefit to be redeemed at authorized farmers markets.
-Senior FMNP benefits may be received in certain areas through the Area Agencies on Aging and or by clicking the button below:
+• Participants of the Senior FMNP are required to be above the age of 60 and based on household income may receive a one-time benefit to be redeemed at authorized farmers markets.
+Senior FMNP benefits may be received by clicking the button at the top of this page:

 AFTER RECEIVING THE FMNP CARD OR FMNP BENEFITS: